MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-troubleshoot.md

 ## What happens when a profile is deleted or no longer applicable?

-When you delete a profile, or remove a device from a group that's assigned the profile, then the profile and settings are removed from the device as described:
+When you delete a profile, or remove a device from a group that's assigned the profile, then the profile and settings are removed from the device.
+Specifically, they're removed as described in the following list:

 - Wi-Fi, VPN, certificate, and email profiles: These profiles are removed from all supported enrolled devices.
 - All other profile types: